Table of Contents

 1. Showcase Projects on GitHub

-- Write a Clear README: The README file explains your project.
+3. Write a Clear README: The README file explains your project.
 Include:

-- Project Title: What the project is about.
+- Project Title: What is the project about.

 2. Build a Personal Website

-- A few sentences about the project.
+- Some sentences about the project.

 Step 6: Apply for Internships or Entry-Level Jobs